Plan your journey

 - walking, cycling or scooting helps pupils reach the recommended 60 minutes of physical activity a day

-- it helps pupils develop road safety skills
+- helping pupils develop road safety skills

 - it's free